bloxstreet/support/docs/frequently-asked-questions.md

 Training sessions are hosted at 2 AM (weekends only), 6 AM (weekends only), 10 AM, 12 PM, 2 PM, 4 PM, 7 PM, 9 PM, and 11 PM.
 All times are in EST.

 ### <font color="#C21807">I am a Store Manager or an HR.
 Is there a way for me to determine the remaining duration of my promotion cooldown?</font>
 If you are a Store Manager, please ping or send a direct message to an HR.
-If you are an HR, please ping an SHR.
+If you are an HR, please ping a Group Administrator or Group Director.

 ### <font color="#C21807">Do players who claim ranks through the points system face a cooldown period?</font>
 Players who claim ranks through the points system do not face a cooldown period if they choose to earn their next rank through points.
 However, Store Managers and HRs who choose not to acquire their ranks through points will be subject to cooldowns.